 Copy the following configuration file into Notepad and save it on the DPM server (i.e. DPMSetup.ini).
-You can use the same configuration below whether the SQL Server instance is installed on the DPM server or on a remote server.
+You can use the same configuration below whether the SQL Server instance is installed on the DPM server or a remote server.

 When creating DPMSetup.ini, replace the text inside < > with the proper values from your environment.

 [OPTIONS] UserName=<Domain-name\Username> CompanyName=The Power MVP Elite ProductKey=XXXX-XXXX-XXXX-XXXX-XXXX SqlAccountPassword=<The password for the SQL sa account> ProgramFiles=D:\Program Files\ DatabaseFiles=D:\Program Files\ IntegratedInstallSource=D:\SCDPM2019 SQLMachineName=<Name of the SQL Server Computer> OR <SQL Cluster Name> SQLInstanceName=DPM2019 SQLMachineUserName=<Domain-name\Username> SQLMachinePassword=<Password for the user name Setup must use> SQLMachineDomainName=<Domain name to which the SQL Server computer is attached to> ReportingMachineName=<Name of the SQL Server Computer> OR <SQL Cluster Name> ReportingInstanceName=SSRS ReportingMachineUserName=<Domain-name\Username> ReportingMachinePassword=<Password for the user name Setup must use> ReportingMachineDomainName=<Domain name to which the SQL Server computer is attached to>

 After saving the file, open an elevated command prompt window on the DPM server, type the following:

 # Install DPM from the command-line start /wait D:\SCDPM2019\setup.exe /i /f D:\DPMSetup.ini /l D:\dpmlog.txt

 D:\SCDPM2019\ indicates the media location where you’ll run setup.exe from, and D:\DPMSetup.ini is the location path of the .ini file.

-After a short period of time, DPM 2019 will be installed automatically as shown in the following screenshot:
+After a short period, DPM 2019 will be installed automatically as shown in the following screenshot: